ByronDaniel/Ecommerce-frontend/README.md

 # Ecommerce

-## Backend
-Descargar Backend .Net Core desde la siguiente URL https://github.com/ByronDaniel/EcommerceFinal

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files

-## Build
+## Backend

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Descargar Backend .Net Core desde la siguiente URL https://github.com/ByronDaniel/EcommerceFinal

+## Usuarios para iniciar sesión
+Usario / Contraseña
+Byron   123
+Maria   MiContrasena
+Evelyn  Eve123